hlibine/42_Repos/README.md

 ## Ongoing Projects

-- **PipeX**: A project that teaches basic UNIX operations and focuses on three main concepts: pipelines, child processes, and execution of commands.
+- **pipex**: A project that teaches basic UNIX operations and focuses on three main concepts: pipelines, child processes, and execution of commands.

 ## Contact